prasoonthakur8/slae/README.md

 3. Click on "Load Unpacked."
 4. Navigate to the `dist` directory of this project and click "Select."

-You should now see the Chromex extension icon in your Chrome toolbar.
+You should now see the SLAE extension icon in your Chrome toolbar.

 ## Contributing